Verify blue/green deployment compatibility

 Command prompt tool

 Guidewire provides a command prompt build tool to use in determining if the source and target application configurations are sufficiently compatible to support the blue/green deployment process.
-To use, run the following command from a command prompt on any cluster member.
+To use this tool, run the following command from a command prompt on any cluster member.

 system_tools -verifyconfig filepath